Persianization: Mughal Empire

 The Mughal Empire was an Islamic imperial power that ruled a large portion of the Indian subcontinent and Afghanistan.
-From 1526, the Mughals invaded Hindustan, from their initial base in Kabul, and they eventually ruled most of South Asia by the late 17th and the early 18th centuries until the mid-19th century.
-The emperors were descendants of the Timurids who had embraced Persian culture, converted to Islam and resided in Turkestan, and they were the ones responsible for the spread of Persian and Islamic culture to Central Asia.
-At the height of their power around 1700, they controlled most of the Indian Subcontinent and Afghanistan and spread Persian culture throughout, just as their predecessors the Turkic Ghaznavids and the Turko-Afghan Delhi Sultanate had done.
-In general, from its earliest days, Persian culture and language was spread in South Asia by various Persianised Central Asian Turkic and Afghan dynasties.
+From 1526, the Mughals invaded Hindustan, from their initial base in Kabul, and they eventually ruled most of the Indian subcontinent by the late 17th and the early 18th centuries, and lasted until the mid-19th century.
+The Mughal emperors were descendants of the Timurids who had embraced Persian culture, converted to Islam and resided in Turkestan, and they were the ones responsible for the spread of Persian and Islamic culture in Central Asia.
+At the height of their power around 1700, they controlled most of the Indian Subcontinent and Afghanistan, spreading Persian culture, just as their predecessors the Turkic Ghaznavids and the Turko-Afghan Delhi Sultanate had done.
+In general, from its earliest days, Persian culture and language was spread in India by various Persianised Central Asian Turkic and Afghan dynasties.

-Babur, the founder of the Mughal Empire, identified his lineage as Timurid and Chagatai Turkic, and his origin, milieu, training and culture were Persian culture.
-He was largely responsible for the fostering of the culture by his descendants and for the expansion of Persian cultural influence in the Indian Subcontinent (and Afghanistan), with brilliant literary, artistic and historiographical results.
-Many works of art such as the Taj Mahal, Humayun's Tomb and the Badshahi Mosque are of Persian Islamic architecture, with Persian names.
+Babur, the founder of the Mughal Empire, identified as Timurid and Chagatai Turkic, and his origin, milieu, training and culture were Persian culture.
+He was largely responsible for the adoption of the culture by his descendants and for the spread of Persian cultural in the Indian Subcontinent (and Afghanistan), resulting in brilliant literary, artistic and historiographical achievements.
+Many architectural masterpieces such as the Taj Mahal, Humayun's Tomb and the Badshahi Mosque are in the Persian-Islamic style, with Persian names.
 Persian was the official language of the Mughal courts.